stm32duino/wiki_contrib/_dev/Using-git-repository.md

 Example when the arm-none-abi-gcc toolchain or the CMSIS version are updated.
 In that case, all dependencies are available in the [package_stmicroelectronics_index.json](https://github.com/stm32duino/BoardManagerFiles/blob/dev/package_stmicroelectronics_index.json) of the BoardManagerFiles `dev` branch.

-See the [[Getting Started|Getting-Started]] page to see how to install the core and its tools dependencies but use this link in the "Additional Boards Managers URLs" field:
+See the [[Getting Started]] page to see how to install the core and its tools dependencies but use this link in the "Additional Boards Managers URLs" field:

 https://raw.githubusercontent.com/stm32duino/BoardManagerFiles/dev/package_stmicroelectronics_index.json